navatharaagi/AWS-SysOps-Docs/README.md

 #### High Availability
 #### Implement Scalability and Elasticity Based on Scenario
 #### 1.Scalability and Elasticity Essentials
+#### 2.Determining Reserved Instance Purchases Based on Business NEEDS
+#### 3.AutoScaling vs. Resizing
+#### 4.Elastic Load Balancer Sticky Sessions
+#### Ensure Level of Fault Tolerance Based on Business Needs

-DEMONSTRATE YOUR ABILITY TO ENSURE LEVELS OF FAULT TOLERANCE BASED ON BUSINESS NEEDS
+#### 1.DEMONSTRATE YOUR ABILITY TO ENSURE LEVELS OF FAULT TOLERANCE BASED ON BUSINESS NEEDS
-Quiz:
+- Quiz:
-Q.We currently have one Bastion host instance in one of our public subnets, but we're worried about availability if the bastion host or the availability zone that it's in goes down.
+1. We currently have one Bastion host instance in one of our public subnets, but we're worried about availability if the bastion host or the availability zone that it's in goes down.
 What can we do?
--Set up two Bastion hosts in two separate Availability Zones and assign an Elastic IP Address to the main Bastion host.
+- Set up two Bastion hosts in two separate Availability Zones and assign an Elastic IP Address to the main Bastion host.
-Q.What is the best practice to setup and implement a Bastion host in a VPC?
+2. What is the best practice to setup and implement a Bastion host in a VPC?
--Create the instance in your public subnet and assign it a public IP address.
+- Create the instance in your public subnet and assign it a public IP address.
 Then, use ssh-agent forwarding or OpenSSH ProxyCommand to connect to your private instances.
-Q.Which of these services give us access to the underlying Operating System?
+3. Which of these services give us access to the underlying Operating System?
--Amazon EMR, EC2
+- Amazon EMR, EC2
-Q.What are conditions that can trigger an Amazon RDS failover to happen?
+4. What are conditions that can trigger an Amazon RDS failover to happen?
--Loss of network connectivity to the primary instance, Storage failure on the primary database, Some kind of resource failure with the underlying virtual resources.
+- Loss of network connectivity to the primary instance, Storage failure on the primary database, Some kind of resource failure with the underlying virtual resources.